skirsch/nursing/README.md

 "nursing_ALL."
 That's the file with the R output with my commentary and excel plots.

 Based on [data avaiable from CMS](https://data.cms.gov/covid-19/covid-19-nursing-home-data).

+Look in the analysis directory and find the nursing_state_week_groups.xlsx.
+The CFR remained flat, with short increases after the vax rollout.
+The vaccines DID NOT REDUCE MORTALITY.
+THEY LIED.